The Friday Deploy That Taught Me to Respect PostgreSQL

 ORDER BY duration DESC;

-The summary dashboard query was consuming 73% of total database time — from just 47 minutes of being live.
+The summary dashboard query was consuming 73% of total database time, from 47 minutes of being live.
 Mean execution time: 44.3 seconds.
 Max observed: 3 minutes 12 seconds.
+That number made me sit down.

 Next, EXPLAIN ANALYZE on the actual query with a production-sized tenant: